BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 19. Termination of Overtime Matches

-1. For organizational or time-management reasons, tournament officials may decide to terminate an overtime match.
+1. For organizational or time management reasons, tournament officials may decide to terminate an overtime match.
 In such a case:

-   - The player with the highest current score will be declared the winner;
-   - If the score is tied, the match will resume under Express Rules and the next legally scored point will determine the winner.
+   - a.
+If the score is tied, the match will resume under Express Rules and the next legally scored point will determine the winner.
+   - b.
+If the score difference is greater or equal to three, the player with the highest amount of legally pocketed balls will be declared the winner.
+   - c.
+If the score difference is less than three, the match will be resolved by a shootout.

-2. Alternatively, tournament officials may choose to resolve the match by a shootout:
+2. If the score difference is less than three, tournament officials may choose to resolve the overtime match by a shootout:

-   - Each player will take alternating shots with cue ball in hand behind the head string, attempting to pocket a single object ball placed on the foot spot in a single attempt;
+   - a.
+Each player will take alternating shots with cue ball in hand behind the head string, attempting to pocket a single object ball placed on the foot spot in a single attempt;
-   - The object ball must be banked into a called pocket, following all standard bank shot rules;
+   - b.
+The object ball must be banked into a called pocket, following all standard bank shot rules;
-   - The initial score for each player will be the sum of their legally pocketed balls during the entire match;
+   - c.
+The initial score for each player will be the sum of their legally pocketed balls during the entire match;
-   - The winner is the player that reaches the target score.
+   - d.
+The first player to reach the target score is the winner unless the opponent also reaches the score at the end of the inning;
-   - If more than one player reaches the target score at the end of the same inning, the shootout will continue until one scores and the other misses in the same round.
+   - e.
+If more than one player reaches the target score, the shootout will continue until one scores and the other misses in the same round.

 3. The decision to terminate an overtime match is at the sole discretion of the tournament officials and may not be appealed.
 Players must comply immediately upon instruction.